 The approach works best when the benefits are compelling.
 Factors could include strong interest from Scouts in a subject area, access to counselors who might not otherwise be available or availability of special resources that could enhance the learning experience.
-The Rifle Shooting merit badge is a good example: It’s popular, requires a specially trained counselor and must be earned at a rifle range.

 How big may merit badge classes be?

 There’s no set limit, but the preference is for smaller groups, perhaps no larger than a patrol in size.
 Larger groups are feasible if qualified instructors are assigned to subgroups to ensure Scouts receive individual attention.

 What about requirements that can’t be completed in a group setting?

 It’s perfectly acceptable — and even preferable — for a Scout to leave a merit badge event with only some requirements completed.
 He or she can then work individually with a counselor to finish the requirements.
 The class should focus on requirements that work best in a group setting.